HappyPathRun/rx-rx/docs/time-performance.md

-# TimePerformance
+# Timer

-Use the `@TimePerformance` decorator to log the time it takes for a method to execute.
+Use the `@Timer` decorator to log the time it takes for a method to execute.

 ## Why?